Escitalopram is a type of antidepressant known as an SSRI (selective serotonin reuptake inhibitor).

 No medicines for depression are considered completely safe to take in pregnancy or while breastfeeding.
 Your doctor will want to prescribe escitalopram when the benefits of you taking the medicine outweigh the risks.

-Escitalopram and similar antidepressants have been linked with a small risk of problems for the unborn baby when they're taken in late pregnancy.
+Escitalopram and similar antidepressants have been linked with a small risk of problems for the unborn baby if you take them in late pregnancy.

 Escitalopram passes into breast milk and has been linked with side effects, including withdrawal symptoms, in breastfed babies.